Winter Storm Live Updates: Eastern Massachusetts Will Be Hard-Hit, Expert Says

 In New York, Gov. Kathy Hochul’s emergency declaration for New York City, Long Island, and Rockland and Westchester Counties took effect on Friday night.
 Five to 10 inches of snow were expected in the city and the mid-Hudson region.

-As the storm moved through southern New England, the Weather Service said, areas of Massachusetts and Rhode Island could have whiteout conditions and as much as two to four inches of snow per hour.
+As the storm moved through southern New England, the Weather Service said, areas of Massachusetts and Rhode Island might have whiteout conditions and as much as two to four inches of snow per hour.
 Mr. Williams said that heavy snowfall combined with high winds would increase the potential for power outages, especially for coastal areas of southeastern Massachusetts.

 Air travel was in disarray even before the storm hit.
 Data from FlightAware, a site that tracks flights and the airline industry, showed that many canceled flights on Saturday had been scheduled to take off from Boston Logan International Airport and the three main aviation hubs for New York City: LaGuardia, John F. Kennedy and Newark Liberty.